Coverage for Dogs and Cats

 What's Not Covered

-Our pet insurance doesn't cover elective procedures opposed by The American Society for the Prevention of Cruelty to Animals®, such as tail docking, ear cropping and claw removal.
+Our plans do not cover elective procedures, such as tail docking, ear cropping, and claw removal.

 Our plans do not cover costs associated with breeding or pregnancy.